aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Caveats

 1. This extension does not take open terminals into consideration.
+For example, if your kernels are idle for the time you configured but the terminals are not then the extension will shut down the terminals and the kernels.
-2. You will have to reinstall this extension if you delete the JupyterServer on the AWS Console and recreate it.
+2. You will have to reinstall this extension and configure the idle time limit, if you delete the JupyterServer on the AWS Console and recreate it.

 ## Requirements